AdaCore/gnatstudio/docs/users_guide/editing.rst

   - The left part of the status bar shows the current :index:`subprogram
     <single: preferences; editor --> display subprogram names>` name for
     languages that support this capability.
-Currently Ada, C and C++ have this ability.
+Currently Ada, C, and C++ have this ability.
 The :menuselection:`Editor --> Display subprogram names` preference controls this display.